shariq1989/cookbook/content/recipe/Ribs.md

 #### ABOUT THE MEAL

-These ribs come out perfectly every time and there are never leftovers.
-If you don't have the time to prepare the spice rub suggested in the recipe, we recommend using [Montreal Seasoning](https://amzn.to/3r6PQiA).
+These ribs are perfect every time and there are never leftovers.
+If you don't have the time to prepare the spice rub, I recommend using [Montreal Seasoning](https://amzn.to/3r6PQiA).